return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/mvm/fw-api-tx_h.rst

 status of 1st frame, AGG_TX_STATE\_\*; other frame status fields follow this one, up to frame_count.
+For version 6 TX response isn't received for aggregation at all.

 After the array of statuses comes the SSN of the SCD.
 Look at
 \ ``iwl_mvm_get_scd_ssn``\  for more details.